jpane24/OVtool/README.md

     #> [1] "Recommendation for reporting the sensitivity analyses"
     #> [1] "The sign of the estimated effect is expected to remain consistent when simulated unobserved confounders have the same strength of associations with the treatment indicator and outcome that are seen in 7 of the 8 observed confounders.
 In the most extreme observed case in which the sign changes, the estimated effect size shifts from 0.067 to -0.037.
 The sign of the estimate would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0."
     #> [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved confounders with strengths of associations with the treatment indicator and outcome that are seen in 2 of the 8 observed confounders.
 In the most extreme observed case, the p-value would be expected to increase from 0.024 to 0.489.
 Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, ada_0, tss_0, mhtrt_0, dss9_0."

+The text produced states that the sign of the estimated effect is expected to remain consistent when simulated unobserved confounders have the same strength of associations with the treatment indicator and outcome that are seen in seven of the eight observed confounders.
+On the otherhand, statistical significance at the 0.05 alpha level is robust to unobserved confounders with strengths of associations with treatment indicator and outcome that are seen in only 25% of our observed confounders.

 # Conclusion